Last Updated: February 3rd, 2026|23 mins

 FormWho receivesWhat’s reportedApplies toWhen issuedWhere to download in Coinbase

-Form 1099-BU.S. customers who trade crypto futures on CoinbaseProceeds and other futures-related details reported on 1099-BCoinbase derivatives/futures activityMid-February following the tax yearCoinbase Taxes → Documents
+Form 1099-BU.S. customers who trade futures/derivatives via CoinbaseFutures-related proceeds and reporting details shown on 1099-BCoinbase derivatives/futures activityTypically mid-February following the tax yearCoinbase Taxes → Documents

-(No U.S. 1099)Non-U.S. customers with accounts at a non-U.S. Coinbase entityActivity held outside U.S. entities (may still have local obligations)Export transaction history from Coinbase Taxes for local filing
+(No U.S. 1099)Non-U.S. customers whose accounts are held with a non-U.S. Coinbase entityActivity held outside U.S. entities (you may still have local tax obligations)Export transaction history via Coinbase Taxes for local filing

 Note: By rule, 1099-MISC recipient statements are due by Jan.
 31 each year to taxpayers (IRS reminder).
 For 1099-DA/1099-B, recipients typically receive statements around mid-February in the following tax season.